 Honors Critical Thinking is awarded for completing Honors 101 and Honors 202 and participating in the SUNY Undergraduate Research Conference (or equivalent presentation determined by the Honors Coordinator(s)).

 Honors Leadership is awarded to students for completing Honors 101, Honors 202, two honors electives or one elective and a leadership role in a community service project, student activities Club, or Tutoring as determined by their Honors Advisor.

 ACCEPTANCE INTO HONORS STUDY

-Acceptance is based on your high school average and your submission of the Honors Study Application.
-Decisions are based on consultation between the Admissions Office and the Honors study coordinators.
+Acceptance is based on your GPA of 3.0 or above and your submission of the Honors Study application.
 Once accepted, you must maintain a 3.0 grade point average to continue in the program.
-If you are interested in Honors study, contact the Admissions Office or an Honors study coordinator:
+If you are interested in Honors study, talk to a Student Engagement Counselor or contact the Honors study coordinators.